marionapuente/seminar_project/README.md

 DOWNLOAD DATA:

+Vlada explain how to download MUA data and what is Concept_to_category_linking.csv

 CONTENT:

 'prepare_MUA_dataset.py' is designed to process multi-unit activity (MUA) data from macaque monkey experiments.
 It follows these steps: